Frequently Asked Questions - The Career Foundation

 How do I become a client of The Career Foundation?

-Register here to confirm that you meet our eligibility requirements and then book an appointment – it’s that easy.
+Register with The Career Foundation to confirm that you meet our eligibility requirements and then book an appointment – it’s that easy.

 How do I become an employer partner?

-To learn more about how we can help you meet your hiring needs, visit our Employer Services page or contact one of our offices.
+To learn more about how The Career Foundation connects job seekers and employers, visit our Employer Services page or contact one of our offices.

 As a worker, what are my rights and obligations under the Employment Standards Act (ESA)?